gjunkie/hapi-react-kit/README.md

 I haven't set up a database here at all.
 For now, I'll leave that up to you.
 I usually go with [MongoDB](https://www.mongodb.com/) for something like this as it's super easy to set up.

+## Requirements
+While the server and client-side of `hapi-react-kit` can run independently while in development, you will require [Docker](https://docker.com/) to deploy this so that both servers can run simultaneously.

 ## Installation

 - `git clone git@github.com:gjunkie/hapi-react-kit.git <project-name>`